 How much is the deduction?

-For taxpayers who aren’t subject to any of the limitations (see below), the deduction is 20% of the qualified business income.
-If your taxable income is $157,500 or less for individuals or $315,000 or less for married taxpayers filing jointly, then your deduction is likely 20% of the net income of your business.
+For taxpayers who aren’t subject to any of the limitations, the deduction is 20% of the qualified business income.
+Let’s say your taxable income is $157,500 or less for individuals or $315,000 or less for married taxpayers filing jointly.
+This will mean that your deduction is likely 20% of the net income of your business.

-If your income exceeds $157,500 for individuals or $315,000 for married taxpayers filing jointly, your deduction is limited to the larger of 50% of the W-2 wages you paid to employees in the business, or the sum of 25% of the W-2 wages plus 2.5% of the unadjusted basis immediately after the acquisition of all qualified property.
+Next, if your income exceeds $157,500 for individuals or $315,000 for married taxpayers filing jointly, your deduction is limited to the larger of 50% of the W-2 wages you paid to employees in the business, or the sum of 25% of the W-2 wages plus 2.5% of the unadjusted basis immediately after the acquisition of all qualified property.
 If your eyes just glazed over, stay with me.
-An accountant can help you figure out what this limitation is, but you don’t even need to figure it out if your income is below the above threshold.
+An accountant can help you figure out what this limitation is.
+But, you don’t even need to figure it out if your income is below the above threshold.

 If your income is between $157,500 and $207,500 for single taxpayers or $315,000 and $415,000 for married taxpayers filing jointly, the amount of the deduction will be reduced as your income increases.
 Taxpayers who earn over $207,500 if single or $415,000 if married filing jointly will not receive the deduction at all.

 For many small business owners, this new tax deduction could be huge.
 While the rules surrounding the deduction may seem overwhelming, spending a few minutes working through the exceptions or even consulting with an accountant to help you may result in a very nice tax deduction when you file your 2018 taxes.
-Also, it’s good to remember that with any new tax law, there will always be bumps and the IRS will continue to put out guidance to refine how this law is applied.
+Also, it’s good to remember that with any new tax law, there will always be bumps.
+Rest assured that the IRS will continue to put out guidance to refine how this law is applied.